ioannis-0/Guitar-Amplifier/README.md

 Potentiometer = TC33X-2-103E

-After using these components we ran a DRC (Design Rule Checking) and the results of the DRC were that there were no problems or issues
+After using these components we ran a DRC (Design Rule Checking) and the results of the DRC were that there were no problems or issues.

 <ins> This is the KiCad file for the PCB: </ins>
 https://github.com/ioannis-0/Guitar-Amplifier/tree/main/Final%20personal%20project